RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/6-signature-provider.md

 ---
 title: Use your own signature mechanism
 keywords: [Request, signature, signatureProvider]
-description: Learn how to integrate Request network and its features.
+description: Learn how to build your own signature provider.
 ---

 In a previous chapter, we used the signature provider `@requestnetwork/web3-signature`.
 But, if you are not using web3, you need to inject your own signature mechanism to the request client.